vitest-dev/vitest/docs/api/mock.md

 ## mock.results

-This is an array containing all values, that were `returned` from function.
+This is an array containing all values, that were `returned` from the function.
 One item of the array is an object with properties `type` and `value`.
 Available types are:

 - `'return'` - function returned without throwing.
 - `'throw'` - function threw a value.